 Petitioner argues that the billing errors involved were solely the fault of Liberty, and should not be attributed to Petitioner, who was unaware of the company's misconduct.
-P. Br. at 4-8, 9, 11-13.
-Petitioner contends that issues of material fact exist with regard to the "provider's knowledge, ability to address prior to revocation, and actions in accordance with ordinary, usual and required industry practices."
-P. Br. at 17, 18.
+P. Br. at 5-7, 9-19.
+Petitioner contends that "issues of material fact exist with regard to provider control over the billing company and knowledge of any billing company wrongdoing."
+P. Br. at 3-5.
 I accept as true for purposes of summary judgment that Petitioner had no actual knowledge of Liberty's erroneous listing of Petitioner's NPI as the referring NPI.
-However, Petitioner is nevertheless ultimately responsible, both as a matter of law and under the terms of its participation agreement, for ensuring that its claims for Medicare reimbursement were accurate and for any errors in those claims.
-Louis J. Gaefke,
+However, Petitioner is nevertheless ultimately responsible both as a matter of law and under the terms of its participation agreement for ensuring that its claims for Medicare reimbursement were accurate and for any errors in those claims.
+Louis J. Gaefke, D.P.M., DAB No. 2554 at 5-6 (2013).

-D.P.M., DAB No. 2554 at 5-6 (2013).
-Petitioner acknowledges that it is ultimately responsible for claims filed on its behalf.
-CMS Ex.
-1 at 10; P. Br. at 4.
 Petitioner cannot avoid responsibility for its claims by the simple expedient of shifting responsibility and liability by contracting with a billing agent.
 I also accept as true for purpose of summary judgment Petitioner's assertion that there was no evidence of fraud.
-P. Br. at 5-6.
+P. Br. at 6.
 But Petitioner cites no authority for the proposition that the absence of fraud or fraudulent intent relieves Petitioner of its responsibility for its Medicare claims.
 Petitioner also argues that it was in substantial compliance citing 42 C.F.R. § 488.301.
 Petitioner has not shown that the concept of "substantial compliance" as defined in 42 C.F.R. § 488.301, has any application in this case.
 The cited regulation is found in 42 C.F.R. pt.
 488, subpt.
-E, which sets forth the procedures for the survey and certification of long-term care facilities.
+E, which sets forth the procedures for the survey and certification of longterm care facilities.
 Petitioner is a clinical laboratory not a long-term care facility.

 Furthermore, the revocation in this case is not based on survey and certification, which for clinical laboratories is governed by 42 C.F.R. pt.
 493.

 Petitioner argues that it should be treated the same as PremierTox 2.0, which was permitted to enter a Corporate Integrity Agreement with the Inspector General (IG) for the Department of Health and Human Services (HHS) and continues to operate as a laboratory.
 P. Supp.
 Br.
 My authority is limited to determining whether there is a basis for revocation of Petitioner's Medicare enrollment and billing privileges.
 I have no authority to review the exercise of discretion by CMS to revoke where there is a basis for revocation.
 Abdul Razzaque Ahmed, M.D., DAB No. 2261, at 19 (2009).
 To the extent Petitioner's arguments are construed as a request for equitable relief, I have no authority to grant equitable relief.
 US Ultrasound, DAB No. 2302, at 8 (2010) ("[n]either the ALJ nor the Board is authorized to provide equitable relief by reimbursing or enrolling a supplier who does not meet statutory or regulatory requirements.").
 I am also required to follow the Act and regulations and have no authority to declare statutes or regulations invalid.
-1866ICPayday.com, L.L.C., DAB No. 2289, at 14 (2009) ("[a]n ALJ is bound by applicable laws and regulations and may not invalidate either a law or regulation on any ground.").
+1866ICPayday.com, L.L.C., DAB No. 2289, at 14 ("[a]n ALJ is bound by applicable laws and regulations and may not invalidate either a law or regulation on any ground.").